box-project/box/doc/requirement-checker.md

 `composer.lock` file is present, it will take the information from it.
 If not found, it will fallback on the `composer.json` but that it will not be able to retrieve any information regarding the dependencies requirements in this case.

+This behaviour can be forcefully enabled or disabled via the [check requirements] setting.

 ### PHP version requirements